themesberg/flowbite/content/getting-started/blazor.md

 npx tailwindcss init
 ```

-You'll now "tell" Tailwind to watch for files containing utility classes classes so that the .NET CLI can watch for changes in your project.
+You'll now "tell" Tailwind to watch for files containing utility classes so that the .NET CLI can watch for changes in your project.
 For our Blazor project, the files that Tailwind needs to track are `.html`, `.cshtml` or Razor files.
 Add the template paths to the content section in your Tailwind config file:

 ```bash
 /** @type {import('tailwindcss').Config} */